 If you possess more drugs than what an “average” person would personally consume, the police/prosecution will assume that you possess the narcotics for sale.

 The flaw in this argument is that a habitual drug user will typically “stock up” if he/she has the means to do so.
 So unless you are running a commercial operation out of a warehouse, having a large amount of a drug is not in-and-of-itself evidence of possession for sale.

 The packaging of the drug

-How the controlled substance is packaged is often times the most damaging type of evidence in a possession for sales case.
+How the controlled substance is packaged is often times the most damaging type of evidence in possession for sales cases.
 If the drugs are packaged in numerous separate

 - bindles, or